AdobeDocs/commerce-learn.en/help/api-mesh/getting-started-api-mesh.md

 ## Example use cases

 The backend system for your Commerce application has a REST API you can use to get special pricing.
 Another backend system that has a GraphQL endpoint handles inventory status.
-Using API Mesh, you can define both endpoints, retrieve the information and return it to the requesting application as one response.
+Using API Mesh, you can define both endpoints, retrieve the information, and return it to the requesting application as one response.

-## Learn about projects in Adobe Developer Console

-Describe what and why we use projects in Adobe Developer console.

 ## Who is this video for?